cert-manager/approver-policy/README.md

 ### Constraints

 Constraints is the block that is used to limit what attributes the request can have.
-If a constraint is not defined, then the attribute is considered "allow all".
+If a constraint is not defined, then the attribute is considered _allow all_.

-Below is an example containing all supported constraints fields of CertificateRequestPolicy.
+Below is an example containing all supported constraints fields of `CertificateRequestPolicy`:

 ```yaml
 apiVersion: policy.cert-manager.io/v1alpha1